toast2134/eecs12/project2/README.md

 - Variables and Names
 - Loops
 - Input / Output
+- Conditionals
 - Libraries

 ### Grade
 100%

 ### Files
 series.py is the file that was submitted for grading.
-The comments were added after submission.
+Most of the comments were added after submission.
 <br />
 seriesRedone.py is the file that was redone after submission with new knowledge about functions so that the code would be more condensed.